 - PHYSICS 493, in which a student does original research.
 This course carries "R" code.

-- PHYSICS 495, a research independent study during which a student writes his or her thesis.
-(This can also involve completing research while writing a thesis.)
-495 is most often taken spring of the senior year, and can be taken more than once.
+- PHYSICS 495, a research independent study during which a student does significant writing along with original research.
+This course is often taken while a student writes her or his thesis, or completes research while writing a thesis.
+Thus 495 is most often taken spring of the senior year.
+It can be taken more than once.
 This course carries "R" and "W" codes.

 Note that, while students graduating with distinction commonly take one or two semesters of PHYSICS 495, enrolling in PHYSICS 495 is not required in order to do a senior thesis.
 Conversely, a complete senior thesis is not a required outcome of a semester of PHYSICS 495.
 However, since PHYSICS 495 is coded with "W", some type of writing product is required of a student signing up for this course for a given semester.